TaiquanSui/JPSCBS/README.md

 # Multi-Agent Path Finding with CBS and JPSCBS

 This project implements and compares two Multi-Agent Path Finding (MAPF) algorithms: the classic Conflict-Based Search (CBS) with bypass improvement and a new algorithm JPSCBS improved by Muti-Solution Jump point Search based on CBS.
 For the theoretical part, see Master Thesis.pdf.
-A shorter theoretical explaination can be found in Localized_conflict_resolution.pdf
+A shorter theoretical explaination can be found in Localized_Conflict_Resolution.pdf

 ## Overview